jhberges/token-sequence-elixir/README.md

     $ iex -S mix

 ## Prerequisites for runtime
-You will need a redis server
+You will need a redis server, and Elixir